aaPanel/aaPanel/README.md

 **Introduction:**

-aaPanel is the International version for BAOTA panel(www.bt.cn) There have millions servers had installed BAOTA panel since 2014 in China. aaPanel, a simple but powerful control panel, can manage the web server through web-based GUI(Graphical User Interface). aaPanel provides the one-click function such as one-click install LNMP/LAMP developing environment and software.
+aaPanel is the International version for BAOTA panel(www.bt.cn) There have millions of servers had installed BAOTA panel since 2014 in China. aaPanel, a simple but powerful control panel, can manage the web server through web-based GUI(Graphical User Interface). aaPanel provides the one-click function such as one-click install LNMP/LAMP developing environment and software.
-Our main goal is helping users to save the time of deploying, thus users just focus on their own project that is fine.
+Our main goal is to help users to save the time of deploying, thus users just focus on their own project that is fine.

 **History:**